 Over the past four decades, Iraq has experienced severe economic and social decline further aggravated by periods of political instability and armed conflict.
 People in Need (PIN) started working in Iraq since 2003, primarily assisting in southern Iraq by renovating healthcare facilities and supporting local governments and civic initiatives in order to strengthen the country’s adherence to human rights.

 Since the beginning of the conflict with the Islamic State of Iraq and the Levant (ISIL) in 2014 and the flood of Syrian refugees and internally displaced Iraqis, PIN moved its focus to the north, helping more than 460,000 people in need of assistance there.
 Over 180,000 were aided in 2019 alone.

-Since the beginning of our activities in Iraq, the scope of our outreach has had to adapt to the ever-changing situation as well as to the needs of those in need.
-During the conflict with ISIL, we provided those who lost everything with crucial items, such as food, water, hygiene products, and in winter warm clothes, blankets, and petroleum stoves for heating.
+The scope of our outreach has had to adapt to the ever-changing situation in Iraq as well as to the needs of those most vulnerable.
+We responded to the emergency resulting from the conflict with the so-called Islamic State by providing crucial items, such as food, water, hygiene products, and in winter warm clothes, blankets, and stoves for heating.

 Life is slowly returning to normal since the fall of the armed group.
 Schools have re-opened and people are returning to their homes that had been occupied.
 Nevertheless, the country will continue to battle the socio-economic consequences of armed conflict for many years to come.

 Currently, our team focuses its efforts on education, livelihoods, water, sanitation and hygiene; and renewable energies in the governorates of Nineveh, Salah Al-Din and Kirkuk with the country’s main office located in Erbil as well as in the capital, Baghdad.